Published:

 Scout flea market and camp shop

-8. Checklist: Cashless payments at association festivals
+8. Checklist: Accepting cashless payments at association festivals

-Association account (IBAN) stored for payouts
+Association account (IBAN) set up for payouts

-Signage at the stand: «Cashless payment possible – TWINT, Card, Apple Pay»
+Signage at the stand: «Cashless payment possible – TWINT, card, Apple Pay»

 Frequently asked questions about cashless payments at the club festival